udaan-iitt/website/src/posts/blog/2021_June/votld.md

 # Mathemsetty Sindhura Lakshmi
 </br>

-Many of us mostly came across situations that are heartbreaking, like some of our family members getting affected by Covid.
+Many of us came across situations that are heartbreaking, like some of our family members getting affected by Covid.
 I know that pain well.
 In August 2020 I was infected by Covid for the 1st time.
-At that time I was supposed to go for treatment in government hospital.
+At that time I was supposed to go to a government hospital for treatment.
 I faced a lot of comments and complaints from my neighbours.
 They locked my family for 10 days at home, saying that they weren’t supposed to go anywhere even for food.
-So on one side I am suffering due to lack of facilities at the hospital, while my family is being tortured mentally on the other.
+So on one side I was suffering due to lack of facilities at the hospital, while my family was being tortured mentally on the other.
 Somehow it was me and my family positive support, and most importantly, the belief I had in myself in fighting against it that made me recover.
 But it wasn’t done.
 In April 2021, I was again infected by Covid at the end of final semester exams.
 I couldn&rsquo;t focus, couldn&rsquo;t attend any of the lectures attentively, as the Covid medication made me unconscious all the time.
 The situation this time was even worse, because none of the hospital beds were available.
-Yeah, I have suffered hell again this time.
+Yeah, I have suffered hell again another time.

 But then, I decided to choose my health as my priority rather than marks and all.
 Just focus on your health get it set well, and then plan for career.
 Don&rsquo;t rush in comparison to others.
 Because everyone will definitely reach their destination just with little time gap.